English

 Humanities 3 AP English Language and Composition - Grade 11

 This course continues the tradition of the JSerra Humanities program by coordinating the Classical pedagogy of the Trivium (grammar, logic, and rhetoric) with the AP Language and Composition framework.
-It is a year-long course designed to mirror a freshman-level college English course.
-This course challenges students to critically and comprehensively analyze selective works of non-fiction.
+Stemming from the sacramental worldview, it is a year-long course designed to mirror a freshman-level college English course.
+This course challenges students to critically and comprehensively analyze selective works of fiction and non-fiction.
 Students will learn to recognize and analyze form, content, and style and to master their control of both using and deciphering language, style, and diction in writing.
 The course emphasizes critical thinking, writing, vocabulary development, grammatical accuracy, and research techniques using texts and excerpts from the late Medieval period through the Enlightenment, with a thematic focus on Modernism and its impact on the Christian culture of the West.
 Students will employ their skills in several types of writing: rhetorical analysis, synthesis and argument.
 Most importantly, as a JSerra Humanities class, this course challenges students to consider how these texts illuminate our understanding of God, humankind, and the marks of a Christian culture.

 - Summer Assignment Required: Due on 1st day of class